How to create an audience campaign

 To exclude an audience, follow the same process under Ad group exclusions.

-With company targeting, you can show your ads only to people who work at specific companies (according to their LinkedIn profiles).
-You can also exclude people who work for specific companies from seeing your ads.
+With company targeting, you can target your ads to be more (or less) likely to appear for people who most recently worked at specific companies (according to their LinkedIn profiles).

 - Search for a company by name.